lucas-gaitzsch/pdf-turtle-client-dotnet/README.md

 // resolve service over dependency injection app.MapGet("/", (IPdfTurtleClient pdfTurtleClient) => { ... });
 ```
-For more information: see an example in [Program.cs](./PdfTurtleClientDotnet.WebApiExample/Program.cs)

 ### 2. Design your PDF in the playground
 Go to [🐢PdfTurtle-Playground](https://pdfturtle.gaitzsch.dev/), put an example model as JSON and design your PDF.